-Cellulite is a common dermatological condition with a female preponderance, affecting up to 90% post-pubertal females.
+Background: Cellulite is a common dermatological condition with a female preponderance, affecting up to 90% post-pubertal females.
 It is characterized with dimpling and denting of the skin surface, giving it a Peau d'orange appearance.
-Once considered to be a benign physiological isolated skin condition of only an aesthetic concern, cellulite is now considered a pathological entity with systemic associations and a negative psychological impact on patients.
-Several treatment options from lifestyle modifications, topical cosmetic therapies to energy-based devices have been studied for its treatment.
-However, treatment remains a challenge despite many new modalities in the armamentarium.
-Laser and light therapies along with radiofrequency are useful treatment options with good safety profile.
-Acoustic wave therapy, subcision, and 1440-nm Nd:YAG minimally invasive laser are beneficial in cellulite reduction.
-Methodological differences in the trials conducted, makes it difficult to compare different treatment modalities.
-Overall, treatment needs to be individualized based on the patient characteristics and severity of the condition.
-Combination of treatments is often required in most patients for reducing cellulite.
+Once considered to be a benign physiological isolated skin condition of only an esthetic concern, cellulite is now considered a pathological entity with systemic associations and a negative psychological impact on patients.

+Aims: The objective of this article was to discuss etiology, pathophysiology, and treatment of cellulite.